 The historic Australian film is generally considered to be the first full-length feature film ever made despite the fact that only fragments have survived It is the first Australian (theatrical or otherwise) film ever made.Of course it also has Australian historical sginificance as an historical record of the infamous bushranger Ned Kelly.

 Of the many thousands of Australian movie posters that have been produced over more than 100 years, this is probably the most important in terms of historical significance.
-Of the two known copies, one is held by the National Film and Sound Archive and the other is in a private collection.
+Of the known copies, two styles are held by the National Film and Sound Archive and the other is in a private collection.

 I can highly recommend the ACMI Exhibition of The Story of Film Television and Digital Culture at Federation Square.
 They have a comprehensive display of historical items from Australian Television and Movie history on display.